Daniela-Padilha/42_born2beroot/Eval_Commands.md

 uname -v --> unix name version

-Answer: it should display Debian or Rocky.
+Answer: it should display either Debian or Rocky.

 ## 5. Is the user in the right groups?
 ```getent group sudo```